nn4ip/polyite/README.md

   released under MIT license. libbarvinok is GPL licensed.

 ## Installation and Setup
+  The following installation steps have been tested on Ubuntu 18.04.

   We start from the bottom up with the dependences of Polyite and install everything inside the same directory, which could be your IDE's workspace.